TessellateDataScience/faceShieldOptimisations/getStarted/README.md

    - Flexibility to research when you're more in your _flow_ state.
    - Ability to complement R&D with other more provocative endeavours [1].

-We have the younger generation in mind, but we realise everyone can decide what's important to them at any age & stage.
+We have the younger generation in mind, including secondary & university students, but we realise everyone can decide what's important to them at any age & stage.

 ## Getting started
-Start the Docker Desktop app [2] and start the Terminal app [3], then copy/paste each line that follows to the 'terminal' then hit Enter (i.e. execute that 'command'):
+Start the Docker Desktop app [2] and start the Terminal app [3], then copy/paste each line that follows to the 'terminal' then hit Enter (i.e. execute that 'command').
+The following only needs to be done once to create the directory:
 ```
 mkdir foamDockEnv
 cd ./foamDockEnv
-docker run -it --mount "type=bind,src=$pwd,target=/home/foam" nchowlett/foam-tds:U22.1.16 sh
 ```

 You're now able to launch computational investigations via the freely-available OpenFOAM software.
-First enable the pre-configured environment by executing:
+First launch then load our pre-configured environment by executing:
 ```
+docker run -it --mount "type=bind,src=$pwd,target=/home/foam" nchowlett/foam-tds:U22.1.16 sh
 su foam
 . /opt/openfoam12/etc/bashrc
 cd ..